RekuNote/scm-cli/README.md

 - List all available games and their corresponding IDs.
 - Search for songs by game ID.
-- Download BRSTM files by song ID.
+- Download BRSTM (or other) files by song ID.
 - Specify output path for downloads.

 ## Requirements